sonoUnoTeam/sonoUno-desktop/README.md

 5. If you want to download the software from the repository install git or download the zip folder.

-In addition, you could access the user manual in the web page from: https://www.sonouno.org.ar/usermanual/
+In addition, you can access the user manual on the web page from: https://www.sonouno.org.ar/usermanual/

-## Opening the software with Graphic User Interface
+## Installing and opening the software with Graphic User Interface

+The pip version was outdated and throwing an error, so we recommend doing one of the following options:

 ### From github